 Recommend a Mechanic When She Has Car Trouble

 Unfortunately, some auto repair shops will take advantage of a woman in need of assistance, by overcharging her or by recommending fixes for things that aren’t really broken.
 Save her this trouble by recommending a mechanic you’ve used personally or one who is known for being trustworthy.

 15 of 50

-Whether her car is in the shop, or public transportation is down temporarily, offer to giver her a ride on occasion—especially if you’re going in the same direction, anyway.
+Whether her car is in the shop or public transportation is down temporarily, offer to give her a ride on occasion—especially if you’re going in the same direction, anyway.

 16 of 50

 Computers have become a necessary appliance in all of our lives, but fixing them can cost a lot of money.
 If you have the technical ability, help your single mom friend or neighbor resolve the issues that are slowing down her computer or interfering with her email accounts.Continue to 17 of 50 below.